 - Our primary concern with regard to the traffic flow during drop-off is the safety of the children.
 We ask that parents familiarize themselves with drop-off procedures.
 Parents who are dropping off students should drive up to the covered awning, and students should exit the vehicle onto the covered sidewalk.
 Please pull forward so that several cars can drop off at the same time.
 Staff members will be available each day to help students as they enter and exit the building.
 We encourage students to be prepared to exit the car carefully and quickly.
 We will have teachers to help, however it is difficult to open every door for every child and keep the car flow moving.
 If your child is able, please encourage them to open the door and hop out.
 Please do not drop-off students at other areas causing them to cross or be within the flow of traffic.

 AFTERNOON DISMISSAL TIME FOR KINDERGARTEN - 2ND GRADE

 - Students who ride an early bus will be dismissed at 2:50pm.
 Students who are being picked up by car will be dismissed at 2:55pm.
-Students who ride a late bus will be dismissed as the late buses arrive which is from 3:10pm-3:20pm.
+Students who ride a late bus will be dismissed as the late buses arrive which is from 3:10pm-3:30pm.

 AFTERNOON PICK-UP FOR CAR RIDERS

 - Our primary concern with regard to the traffic flow during pick-up is the safety of the children.
 We ask that parents familiarize themselves with the pick-up procedures.

 - Parents who are picking up students should drive up to the covered awning and pull forward as far as possible.